danitcodes/strange-and-the-familiars/README.md

   - Images do not stay centered.
   - Cards should not decrease in width.
   - Row should wrap to one column as soon as the first card shifts out of the line.
-- Front page cards blur cuts off abruptly.
+- Nav bar Bootstrap hamburger menu displays without being in reduced viewport on music, shows, merch, stories, and bookings pages, creating a duplicate nav bar.
-- Nav bar Bootstrap hamburger menu displays without being in reduced viewport on music, shows, stories, and bookings pages, creating a duplicate nav bar.
+- Want nav bar links to be centered in normal viewports.
-- Social buttons component does not display in any page except the index/splash.
+- Social buttons icons in footer are not perfectly aligned.
 - About page has a weird white mark in top left corner that I cannot yet trace.

 ### Color Scheme